 If you’re easily offended, you might need to work on that before you come down.

-If you’re fat or white or black or skinny or bald or hairy or Asian or wear glasses or whatever, people will call you out on it.
+If you’re fat, white, black, skinny, bald, hairy, gay, Asian, wear glasses or whatever, people will call you out on it.

-I’m a fat white bald gringo.
+I’m a white, bald, gringo.
 I’ve made my peace with that.
 Can you do the same?
+Is gringo offensive to you?

 James Dyde is the editor of CentralAmerica.com.
 He lives in Escazu, Costa Rica.